Violent far-right group drives agenda on Kiev streets

 BATTLE ZONE

-On Thursday, protesters demonstrated there in front of a curtain of billowing black smoke from burning tyres, obscuring police lines, to a drum beat of sticks on corrugated metal.
+On Thursday, protesters demonstrated there in front of a curtain of billowing black smoke from burning tires, obscuring police lines, to a drum beat of sticks on corrugated metal.

-"It's a self-organising structure with links with all right-wing organisations which are ready to defend the interests of the Ukrainian nation, the Ukrainian idea," said a man who gave only his nickname, Zaliznyak (Ironman), and described himself as the military chaplain of the group.
+"It's a self-organizing structure with links with all right-wing organizations which are ready to defend the interests of the Ukrainian nation, the Ukrainian idea," said a man who gave only his nickname, Zaliznyak (Ironman), and described himself as the military chaplain of the group.

 "Many people regard it as pointless to stand around on the Square listening to leaders who say our weapons are our torches," he told Reuters, referring to the protesters' practice of lighting up their mobile phones to show resistance.

-Zaliznyak, in his 50s, with greying hair and a penetrating gaze, says the heavy-handed force shown by the riot police justifies their actions.
+Zaliznyak, in his 50s, with graying hair and a penetrating gaze, says the heavy-handed force shown by the riot police justifies their actions.

 "When they shoot at people, shoot at children, when they march across the bellies of pregnant women, then it is clear that any normal person must defend the weak," he said on the fifth floor of a building on Independence Square, one of the group's hang-outs.